adavarski/GitLab-microservices-k8s/README.md

 $ rm -rf .git
 ```

-This is an example of a microservices application with **Gitlab CI** pipelenes (build, test, release)
+This is an example of a microservices application with **Gitlab CI** pipelenes (build, test, release, deploy)

 In Gitlab UI, create a new group for bluepost application